 The Burns Research Group is a member of the Center for Electrochemical Science and Engineering, which operates inside of the Materials Science and Engineering Department here at UVA.
 Our research is primarily directed towards investigating environmental fracture in structural metals, including ultra-high strength steels, 5xxx and 7xxx-series aluminium, and Ni-based superalloys.
 In particular, the group strives to understand how the environment influences the properties and performance of these structural metals.

-1/2016 – Prof. Burns, Zach, Justin, and Prof. Gangloff's journal article on improvements to decohesion modeling of HEAC in Monel K-500 was published in Metallurgical and Materials Transactions A!
+4/2016 – Zach Harris, Justin Dolph, Dr. Greg Pioszak, Dr. Brendy Rincon Troconis, Prof. Scully, and Prof. Burns' paper on the effect of lot-to-lot microstructural variation on HEAC in Monel K-500 is published in Metallurgical and Materials Transactions A!